terrabrasilis/prodes-release-tasks/lois-to-json-file/README.md

 # Export PostGIS tables to GeoJson file

+The objective is to create a copy of the cropped LOI tables by biome, simpler and prepared for use in the Dashboard Data Model and Dashboard Application.

-Used to export LOI tables with geographic vector data to GeoJson files.
+This process exported LOI tables with geographic vector data to GeoJson and Shapefiles files following a specific data model.

 The main process need apply some changes to improve names of LOIs, fix and simplify geometries to guarantee speed up map render.
 Using the PostGIS resources like ST_SimplifyPreserveTopology and ST_MakeValid, to simplify and [GDAL/OGR](https://gdal.org/drivers/vector/geojson.html) tool to export to GeoJson, we produce similary files as old approach.